-"I'd started working on a remix of the beat I had given to Slyson, and then sent what I had to Fusion to work on as a collaboration.
-He took it from there and made it into what it is," says Turfa on connecting with Fusion, the person most synonymous with producing the tune.
+Now, this is where RWD Forum and the beauty of the internet comes into play.
+"I'd started working on a remix of the beat I'd given to Slyson, and then I sent what I had to Fusion to work on as a collaboration.
+He took it from there and made it into what it is," says Turfa on connecting with Fusion, the person most synonymous with producing the track.
 After Fusion finished his version of the track, it was available on RWD Forum (and would later be featured as "On Da Block" in RWD Magazine, the print publication to the site).
 "Then Punchline got in touch and said that he wanted to use the beat for an all-star riddim, which went on to become 'On Da Block'."

 Where collaborating with artists from different parts of the world is common practice today, this period in grime history was the beginning of this form of culture.
 No longer was the scene bound by pirate radio airwaves; kids from North West were collaborating with kids from East, all without leaving the comfort of their homes.
-"All I remember is getting a call from Punchline, who had the beat, saying 'I've got this track I heard and it's sick' and him bringing the other emcees from my ends to jump on the track and making history with it," reflects DDark, a heavy-hitter in the RWD Forum for his mid-00s production and vocal offerings, and also a key MC that featured on "On Da Block".
+"All I remember is getting a call from Punchline, who had the beat, saying 'I've got this track I heard and it's sick' and him bringing the other MCs from my ends to jump on the track and making history with it," says DDark, a heavy-hitter on RWD Forum for his mid-00s production and vocal offerings, and also a key MC that featured on "On Da Block".

-In short, RWD Forum played a fundamental role in connecting Fusion, Turfa and a whole generation of teenagers.
+RWD Forum played a fundamental role in connecting Fusion, Turfa and a whole generation of teenagers.
 It was a cyber community for the young grime kids of the era, which culminated in this song, as well as many others that made their way onto MSN, Limewire, Bearshare, Bluetooth and the minds of thousands of teenagers.
 "RWD Forum was a great place to share music," says DDark.
 "Many people went on there to find new music and new artists, as well as pirate radio and MSN.
 RWD Forum, that's where my music got around the most."